1 Nature is maximally efficient

 Throwing a stone while running yields a greater speed than throwing it standing still.
 However, in a vacuum, light from a moving lamp is not faster than light from a lamp at rest.

-Even the lightest "stones", single electrons, cannot be accelerated faster than light, even using the largest amounts of energy.
-This also applies to protons, neutrinos, stones, rockets, X-rays or gravitational waves.
+Even extremely light "stones", single electrons, cannot be accelerated faster than light, even using the largest amounts of energy.
+This also applies to protons, neutrinos, rocks, rockets, X-rays or gravitational waves.

-Despite high rewards, nobody has found a way to move energy faster than light in vacuum.
+Despite high rewards, nobody has found a way to move energy faster than light in a vacuum.

 Possible falsification.Find a larger local energy speed.

 More to ponder.The speed limit states that the locally measured energy speed value, relative to the observer, never exceeds c.
 Also, the observer performing the measurement must be physical and, e.g., cannot be superluminal.
-Otherwise, counter-examples can be found.
-For example, distant objects can have apparent speeds larger than c.
-Also shadows can move faster.
+"Geometric" speeds can be higher than c, such as the speed of shadows, images or horizons.

 The speed limit c is so fundamental that it is used to define the meter in terms of the second.
-The speed limit also means that time is different for different observers that move against each other; but this is another story.
+The speed limit also means that time is different for different observers that move against each other.
 The principle of maximum local energy speed implies the full theory of special relativity.

 In water, particles can move faster than light.
 What happens?